Cheesy Keto Philly Cheesesteak Casserole

 · · · · · · · ·

-This Cheesy Keto Philly Cheesesteak Casserole is everything you want from a Philly cheesesteak sandwich but without all the carbs!
-Thinly shaved rib eye with sauteed onions and peppers, topped with melted provolone cheese layered and baked.
-An easy and healthy low carb, one-pot dinner everyone will love!
+This Keto Philly Cheesesteak Casserole is everything you want from a Philly Cheesesteak sandwich but without all the carbs!
+Thinly shaved rib eye with sautéed onions and peppers, topped with melted provolone cheese layered and baked.
+An easy and healthy low-carb, one-pan dinner everyone will love!

 This quick and easy casserole is so delicious!
-I might even go as far as saying it is the BEST cheesesteak casserole recipe out there.
-All the authentic flavors of a Philly cheesesteak without the bun (and carbs)!
-I cooked everything in a cast-iron skillet, so it is the perfect one-pan skillet dinner when you want to have minimal cleanup!
-This recipe is keto-friendly and simple to throw together, making it ideal for meal prepping and freezing!
+I might even go as far as saying it is the BEST cheesesteak casserole out there.
+All the authentic flavors and comfort food of a Philly cheesesteak without the bun (and carbs)!
+I cooked everything in a cast-iron skillet, so it is the perfect weeknight meal when you want to have minimal cleanup and optimal tastiness (and even leftovers)!
+This keto-friendly recipe is simple to throw together, making it ideal for meal prepping and freezing!

 Have you tried my Low Carb Chicken Philly Cheesesteak {Keto Friendly} yet?